xundullah/Demo--TCSA-SolarGen-Prediction/README.md

-# IGPS — Intelligent Generation Prediction System
+# MLS-DL Multilayer Stacked Deep Learning with Temporal Context Self Attention

-**SCI-03: PV Power-Generation Prediction** — a research pipeline and interactive simulator for forecasting solar-plant power output from historical inverter and weather-station data.
+**PV Power-Generation Prediction from the solar plants** — a research pipeline and interactive simulator for forecasting solar-plant power output from historical inverter and weather-station data.